 The last two odds drops to mention: Oregon, which didn’t even look that good at times against lowly Bowling Green at home, dropped from 110-1 to 75-1.
 And Mississippi State — which soundly beat Stephen F. Austin — dropped from 125-1 to 75-1.

 Prices Going Up

 So…we’re all off the Michigan bandwagon, are we?
-After occupying space as the fourth or fifth choice at times this offseason, hovering in the neighborhood of 15-1 to 18-1, the Wolverines are now a whopping 70-1 to win the title at 5Dimes (which will most likely require running the table and winning at Ohio State).
+After occupying space as the fourth or fifth choice at times this offseason, hovering in the neighborhood of 15-1 to 18-1, the Wolverines are now a whopping 70-1 to win the title (which will most likely require running the table and winning at Ohio State).

 Michigan State scared enough people by almost losing to Utah State that the Spartans went from 35-1 to 50-1.

 Florida State, Texas and Miami all ballooned up well into the 100-1 and higher range, which is not surprising considering how public and humiliating their failures were.
 The ‘Canes are now 125-1, and FSU and Texas are both 200-1.